iyzg/sequestrum/README.md

 Now they you're all setup with your config file, time for the fun to begin!
 If your configuration file is setup correctly, you should be able to run `sequestrum --setup` (full list of commands below) to finish setting up your dotfiles.
 If something goes wrong, be sure to check your configuration file to make sure everything is correct.
+Run `-sequestrum --install` after to symlink your dotfiles to your system.
+Setup will delete all local system files and move them to the dotfile repository.

 ### Example Config
 Here is an example of a finished config file.